 Result Overview

-The general observation in this project is that NDL models perform much better than conventional DL models when trained and tested on source code.
-Regardless, the aim of this project is to find out the DL architecture that is the most accurate for classifying programs.
+The general observation in this project is that NDL models perform much better than conventional DL models when trained and tested on source code using the text data structure.
+Regardless, this project aims to determine the DL architecture that is the most accurate for classifying programs.

 The tree-based models outperform the graph-based models.
 This indicates one of two things.
 The first is that the tree data structure is better than graphs for classifying programs based on what algorithm they implement.
-The second is that in the process of vectorizing the graph-based data, not enough information is being learnt about each node, leading to a loss of important information in the node embeddings.
+The second is that in vectorizing the graph-based data, not enough information is being learnt about each node, leading to a loss of important information in the node embeddings.

 Unhashed nodes with trees produced the best results – several TA scores above 60% and several VA scores greater than or equal to 70%.
-None of the experiments on graphs produced VA results that can be considered as accurate enough but there were some experiments that produced TA scores in the acceptable range.
-I will explore these results in deeper detail in sections 5.3.2, 5.3.3 and 5.3.4.
+None of the experiments on graphs had VA results that can be considered accurate enough, but some experiments produced TA scores in the acceptable range.
+I will explore these results in detail in sections 5.3.2, 5.3.3 and 5.3.4.

 Results from Experiments on Text

 The results from all the models are outlined in table 5.1.
 The results from running the models on text have proved to be very interesting.
 The DL models all perform relatively averagely, as expected.
-What is unexpected however, is that the NDL models perform incredibly well when trained and tested using text-based data.
-An example of this is the Gaussian NB classifier which produced a VA of 86.88% which was completely unexpected.
+What is unexpected, however, is that the NDL models perform incredibly well when trained and tested using text-based data.
+An example is the Gaussian NB classifier which produced a VA of 86.88%, which was completely unexpected.
 This indicates that I have either built an exceptional model, or the Gaussian NB method for classification is well suited for classifying programs based on the algorithms they implement.

-Even more interesting is the Random Forest classifier which produces a VA of 100% when tested on text.
-RF classifiers are based on trees so this could be a possible reason that this classifier works so well on the classification task for this project.
-It could be worth exploring how to the RF classifiers are built to observe how they process input.
+Even more interesting is the Random Forest classifier, which produces a VA of 100% when tested on text.
+RF classifiers are based on trees, so this could be a possible reason that this classifier works so well on the classification task for this project.
+In the future, it could be worth exploring how RF classifiers are built to observe how they process input.

-The SVM classifier produces a VA of 76%, which is also considered as very good, while the SGD classifier is the least accurate NDL model with a VA score of 64%, which is below the threshold for being considered an accurate model.
+The SVM classifier produces a VA of 76%, which is also considered as good.
+In comparison, the SGD classifier is the least accurate NDL model, with a VA score of 64%, which is below the threshold for being considered a precise model.
 In the future, it will be worth exploring why this model performs worse than the other NDL models.

+The conclusion to be drawn from this is that when using text-based data, non-deep learning models are better than deep learning models.

 Statistics and Performance

 The Deep Learning model results for text are not as remarkable.
-The mean TA is 53.88% while the mean VA is 52.16%.
-The best performing model was the Dense model which produced a TA score of 82.88%, a VA score of 68%, a TL of 0.66 and a VL score of 0.83. using the ReLu activation, 256 neurons, a batch size of 10, and 10 epochs.
+The mean TA is 53.88%, while the mean VA is 52.16%.
+The best performing model was the Dense model, which produced a TA score of 82.88%, a VA score of 68%, a TL of 0.66 and a VL score of 0.83—using the ReLu activation of 256 neurons, a batch size of 10, and 10 epochs.
 This sharp drop in values between TA and VA is demonstrated in the graph pictured in fig 5.1.
-The accuracy and loss values are in the range to be considered as a good model for classifying source code based on sorting algorithms.
-The VA score falling just outside of the acceptable range for VA scores indicates that the model is either insufficient to classify unseen data, or that overfitting might be occurring during training.
+The accuracy and loss values are in the range to be considered a good model for classifying source code based on sorting algorithms.
+However, the VA score falling just outside the acceptable range for VA scores indicates that the model is either insufficient to classify unseen data or that overfitting might be occurring during training.